-TULSA, Okla. — Ascension, the company that owns and runs Ascension St. John in Tulsa, is working to resolve a "cyber security event."
+TULSA, Okla. — Ascension, the company that owns Ascension St. John in Tulsa, said records are restored after a ransomware attack.

-"Due to downtime procedures, several hospitals are currently on diversion for emergency medical services in order to ensure emergency cases are triaged immediately," the company said.
+"Due to downtime procedures, several hospitals are currently on diversion for emergency medical services in order to ensure emergency cases are triaged immediately," the company said earlier in May.

 "On Wednesday, May 8, we detected unusual activity on select technology network systems, which we now believe is due to a cyber security event.
 At this time we continue to investigate the situation.
 We responded immediately, initiated our investigation and activated our remediation efforts.
 Access to some systems have been interrupted as this process continues.